Gorilla Trekking in Uganda, What you should know

 The Bakiga and Bafumbira people are mainly farmers who live in the surrounding hills and valleys.
 They grow crops such as bananas, beans, and potatoes, and also rear livestock.
 Some of them also work in the tourism industry, as porters, guides, and other support staff.

-The 4 day Budget Gorilla Trek and Charitable Cultural Tour takes you to Lake Bunyonyi and the Bwindi Impenetrable Forest.
+The 4 day Budget Gorilla Trek and Charitable Cultural Tour takes you to Lake Bunyonyi and the Bwindi Impenetrable Forest National Park.
 This is the forest that houses the largest number of the world's remaining wild mountain gorillas.
 You will get a chance to see various birds, interact with the local population and also have a chance to know about the Batwa people and their culture.

 Mgahinga National Park is the only park in Uganda where mountain gorillas co-exist with Golden monkeys hence a saying that its where “Gold meets silver”.
 This safari is meant for those who would wish to spend a week away on safari and want to trek mountain gorillas and participate in golden monkey experience or golden monkey trekking, more wildlife in queen Elizabeth national park and then visit Lake Bunyonyi the deepest Lake in Uganda.
 This safari starts and ends in Kigali.